 Having those questions answered in detail will be a turning point in your growth.
 You create a platform that provides the necessary leverage to grow and a road map of how to grow.
-What people need to be hired, what functions they should be doing, and what ROI should we expect from the investment.
+What people need to be hired, what functions should they be doing, and what ROI should we expect from the investment?

 Building sales and marketing organisational capabilities alone is not enough.
 Without the right operating business model to support improvement and sustainable growth, any improvements will wither.

-An operating model needs to be specific and measurable, and ingrained into the sales and marketing organisation’s DNA.
+An operating model needs to be specific and measurable and ingrained into the sales and marketing organisation’s DNA.
 The operating model should include elements such as: